 Review Summary: Not too sweet, not too sour, five years later, Pink Lemonade is a downright psychotropic epic.

 Five years after their 2009 post-rock inspired debut, fans could easily expect the sounds of a band matured.
 And matured they have.
 But in taking more than one cue from contemporaries Mars Volta, Closure in Moscow have served us Pink Lemonade with a serious dose of psychedelic sauciness, unafraid to grin defiantly through even their most twisted of vibes.
-The results are profound.
+The results are tart, and occasionally profound.